Subaru Forester: Sixth generation (SL; 2024)

 The sixth-generation Forester was revealed at the Los Angeles Auto Show on November 16, 2023.
-The Forester is still based on the Subaru Global Platform with 10% greater rigidity, exterior has design elements borrowed from other Subaru vehicles, the interior features a portrait 11.6-inch touchscreen standard on all trims except for the base model and a higher-mounted dashboard for increased space, and the 2.5-liter FB25 was carried over from the previous generation.
+The Forester is still based on the Subaru Global Platform with 10% greater rigidity.
+The exterior has design elements borrowed from other Subaru vehicles.
+The interior features a portrait 11.6-inch touchscreen standard on all trims except for the base model and a higher-mounted dashboard for increased space, and the 2.5-liter FB25 is carried over from the previous generation.